arththakkar1/motion-carousel-next-js/README.md

 Designed for media-rich content with a sidebar navigation showing all items.
 Perfect for video playlists, image collections, or any scenario where users need to see and jump to specific items.

+### Insta Slide

+A carousel inspired by Instagram’s slide experience — clean, minimal, and photo-focused.
+Ideal for showcasing posts, albums, or swipeable media content.

+### Instagram Carousel

+A richer Instagram-style carousel with reactions, buttons (like, comment, share, save), and UI similar to a real IG post.
+Great for replicating social-media-like interactions inside your app.

 ## 🚀 Getting Started

 ```bash